codevinehq/data-pkg-example/README.md

 ### [Hooks](src/api/note/hooks.ts)

-These a query helpers for react query see https://tkdodo.eu/blog/the-query-options-api for an explantion of why we want these instead of explicit hooks such as `useNotes`.
+These are query helpers for react query see https://tkdodo.eu/blog/the-query-options-api for an explantion of why we want these instead of explicit hooks such as `useNotes`.

 - React query hooks